 Find out how your employer or union drug coverage works with Medicare, because your coverage may change if you get Medicare drug coverage.
-Your employer or union (or the plan that administers your drug coverage) will send you a Notice of Creditable Coverage every year, letting you know if your drug coverage is creditable prescription drug coverage (prescription drug coverage that's expected to pay, on average, at least as much as Medicare drug coverage).
+Your employer or union (or the plan that administers your drug coverage) will send you a Notice of "Creditable Coverage" every year, letting you know if your drug coverage is creditable prescription drug coverage.
 If you don't get this information, ask your employer or union for it.